Coolchirutha/Quickwork_Task_1/README.md

 - #### Node installation on Ubuntu

-  You can install nodejs and npm in Ubuntu easily with apt install, just run the following 2 commands.
+  You can install nodejs and npm in Ubuntu easily with apt install.
+Just run the following 2 commands.

       $ sudo apt install nodejs
       $ sudo apt install npm